monolithst/functional-models/README.md

 ![Feature Tests](https://github.com/monolithst/functional-models/actions/workflows/feature.yml/badge.svg?branch=master)
 [![Coverage Status](https://coveralls.io/repos/github/monolithst/functional-models/badge.svg?branch=master)](https://coveralls.io/github/monolithst/functional-models?branch=master)

-Love functional javascript but still like composing objects/models?
+Love functional javascript/typescript but still like composing objects/models?
 This is the library for you.

 This library empowers the creation of pure JavaScript function based models that can be used on a client, a web frontend, and/or a backend all the same time.
-Use this library to create readable, read-only, models.
+Use this library to create models that can be reused everywhere.

+This library is fully supportive of both Typescript and Javascript.
+In fact, the typescript empowers some really sweet dynamic type checking, and autocomplete!
+It handles validation as well.

 ## Example Usage

     const {
       field,